Applications of the theory of Floer to symmetric spaces: Basic Settings: Floer Theory

 Moreover, the set of homotopy classes of \capping disks for each of its critical points is determined in exactly the same way as in Lemma \ref{allmcd}.
 By an abuse of notation, we denote the generators $(wX_0,[u_q,\g_q])$ by $y_{w,q}$ so that

-Now, we show that Assumption \ref{nodiff} made at the beginning holds for a wide class of examples. \begin{proposition} Suppose we are in one of the following situations: \begin{enumerate} \item The multiplicity $\ma$ is even for any $\a\in\Ra{X_0}$.
+\begin{proposition} Suppose we are in one of the following situations: \begin{enumerate} \item The multiplicity $\ma$ is even for any $\a\in\Ra{X_0}$.
 This holds in the group case or when $(G,K)$\footnote{For simplicity, only irreducible symmetric pairs $(G,K)$ with $G$ simply connected are listed.} is one of

 See \cite{Araki}. \item The coefficient ring $\coeff$ is equal to $\ZZ_2$. \end{enumerate} Then the differentials of $CW_b^*(L_0,L_1), Hom_{\AA}^*(\ul{L}_0,\ul{L}_1)$ and $QC^*(\RF)$ vanish. \end{proposition} \begin{proof} First notice that the cochain complexes $Hom_{\AA}^*(\ul{L}_0,\ul{L}_1)$ and $QC^*(\RF)$ are quasi-isomorphic and have the same set of generators.
 It thus suffices to prove the assertion for one of them.
-The assertion for the first situation follows from the index formulae for strips and triple-strips which define the differentials of $CW_b^*(L_0,L_1)$ and $Hom_{\AA}^*(\ul{L}_0,\ul{L}_1)$ respectively.
-They have the same form as \eqref{Index}.
-For the second, recall that Bott-Samelson \cite{BS} constructed explicit bases for $HW_b^*(L_0,L_1)$ (which is isomorphic to $H_{-*}(\O(G/K);\ZZ_2)$ by \eqref{AS}) and $H^*(\RF;\ZZ_2)$.
+The assertion for the first situation follows from the index formulae \eqref{Index} for strips and triple-strips which define the differentials of $CW_b^*(L_0,L_1)$ and $Hom_{\AA}^*(\ul{L}_0,\ul{L}_1)$ respectively.
+See Remark \ref{Indstrip}.
+For the second, recall that Bott-Samelson \cite{BS} constructed explicit bases for $HW_b^*(L_0,L_1)$ (which is isomorphic to $H_{-*}(\O(G/K);\ZZ_2)$) and $H^*(\RF;\ZZ_2)$.
 One can show that the dimension of each graded piece of these $\ZZ_2$-vector spaces is equal to that of $CW_b^*(L_0,L_1)$ and $QC^*(\RF)$ (without \capping disks) respectively.
-The key point is that the underlying combinatorics which describe their bases (in homology level) and ours (in chain level) are the same, namely the affine Weyl group for $\O(G/K)$ and the Weyl group for $\RF$.
+The key point is that the underlying combinatorics which describe their bases (homology level) and ours (chain level) are the same, namely the affine Weyl group for $\O(G/K)$ and the Weyl group for $\RF$.
 This shows that (a) the differential of $CW_b^*(L_0,L_1)$ vanishes, and (b) the count of Morse trajectories which contributes to the classical term of the differential of $QC^*(\RF)$ is zero.
-It remains to show that the quantum corrections for the latter differential is zero as well, and this follows from the standard argument, using the anti-symplectic involution $-D\involute$ on $\CO$. \end{proof}
+It remains to show that the quantum corrections for the latter differential is zero as well, and this follows from the standard argument, using the anti-symplectic involution $-D\involute$ on $\CO$.
+An extra argument is needed here: every pearly trajectory cancels its reflection as \capping disks.
+This follows from Lemma \ref{cancel} below which is an immediate consequence of Lemma \ref{allmcd}. \end{proof}